Beakerboy/MS-Pcode-Assembler/Cache.md

 </tbody>
 </table>

 After this is 58 0's...Sometimes 56 zeroes?
+It seems like if there is DF data, there are 56 additional zeroes, but if not, there are 58.
+If this is correct, maybe two of the 4 zeroes are always there, nad it's 56 additional?
 ## Pcode

 <table class="tg">